 How to Assess Data: The Attributes of Learning Analytics

 There are six attributes that define learning data and form the foundation for learning analytics.
-You should evaluate all of your existing learning metrics against these attributes.
+You should evaluate all of your existing training metrics against these attributes.
 If you have data that doesn’t have any useful attributes, it may not be worth analyzing further.

 Look for trends and patterns, especially trends that indicate change in your business.